-NBIB have entered a one metre square mini garden every year at Gardening Scotland since this competition started in 2006, winning a series of gold medals.
-We also help the children of Law Primary School with their pallets and display both in the High Street throughout the summer.
+NBIB entered a pallet garden at Gardening Scotland since the competition started in 2006 until its cancellation in the 2020 pandemic winning a series of gold medals.
+We also help the children of Law Primary School with their pallets and during this time and displayed both in the High Street throughout the summer.

 The 2019 pallet, 'Lest We Forget', commemorated the aftermath of the First World War.
 Although the war ended in November 1918 it was the following spring and summer 1919 when wildflowers recolonised the battle fields.
 The pallet also drew attention to the many horses, dogs and other animals that died in the war.

 The public voted this pallet the People’s Choice in the Gardening Scotland show.

 Law Primary's 2019 pallet garden entry was prepared by class P4C: 'Hitting the High Notes' showing some of the many connections between music and flowers.
 The class collected musical instruments and plants included several varieties of Campanulas (bell flowers), Calla (trumpet) lily, Tiarella 'Spring Symphony', Petunia 'Million Bells', Ajuga reptans (Bugle) and Viola, as well as Burns' 'Red, Red Rose' and the music for 'Flower of Scotland'.